ozyurtf/cpu-scheduler/README.md

 - user space
 - kernel space

 We can put the threads entirely in the user space.
 But when we do this, the kernel won't know anything about these threads.
-The only execution unit it will see will be processes and it will see the them as single threaded and try to manage the processes directly.
+The only execution unit it will see will be processes and it will see them kind of like single threaded and try to manage the processes directly since they will be the only execution units it is aware of.

 The advantage of putting threads to the user space entirely is that through this way, we can implement threads in an operating system that does not support multithreading.
 With this approach, threads are implemented in the library/application and all the thread management is handled in there (user space).

 In addition, because kernel is not aware of the existence of threads, and it only recognizes the processes, only one thread of the process can be executed at a given time.

 When we implement the threads in the user space, each process needs its own private thread table in the userspace.
 This thread table basically contains thread ID, and thread control block pairs for each thread.
 Thread tables are analogous to the kernel's process table that we have mentioned previously.
-The difference is that thread tables keep track of the properties of each thread (e.g. thread ID, thread stack, thread state, register values, priority, etc.).
+The difference is that thread tables keep track of the properties of each thread (e.g. thread ID, thread stack, thread state, register values, priority, etc.) rather than process.

 Also when threads are implemented in the user space, thread tables are managed by the runtime system that is provided by the programming language.
 Runtime means the instructions that are executed when your program is running.
 And runtime system provides the environment, necessary services and infrastructure for executing these instructions.
 It acts as a layer between the program code and the underlying operating system and hardware.

-Like in all the other methods, there are both advantages and disadvantages of this method (implementing threads in the user space) as well:
+Like in all the other methods, there are both advantages and disadvantages of this method (implementing threads in the user space):

 Advantages:
 - When threads are switched, we don't need to enter into the kernel mode because threads are not located in kernel.
 - Because threads are implemented by the user-level library, the scheduling system is handled in the user space as well.
 Therefore, we can implement application specific scheduling systems rather than relying on the general purpose scheduling system of the kernel.
 - Because threads are implemented in the user space, we can run them in any operating system.
-- User-level threads also scale better.
+- User-level threads also scale better in terms of the number of thread creation.
 Because when we implement threads in the user-level space using a library, the library only needs to allocate memory from the process' heap, set up stack in the user space, and add the thread to a queue in the user-space.
 Because all of these happen in the user space without switching to the kernel mode, we can say that user-level threads scale better.
-In addition, the procedure of saving the thread's state and scheduling the next thread are just local procedures when we implement the threads in the user space.
-So invoking them is much more efficient because we don't need a kernel call, trap or context switch.
+In addition, the procedure of saving the thread's state and scheduling the next thread are just local procedures in user space when we implement the threads in the user space.
+So saving the thread's state nad scheduling the next thread in the user space is much more efficient because we don't need a kernel call, trap or context switch.
 These make thread scheduling very fast when we use user-level threads.

 Disadvantages:
 - We have mentioned that the user level threads are located in the user space and kernel is not aware of their existence.
 The only thing kernel access is processes.
 That's why kernels are unaware of the activities of the threads in the user space.
 So, if a thread starts waiting for an external event, the whole process and as a result, all the threads in that process are blocked as well.
 Similarly when page fault happens, the entire process and all the threads are blocked as a result.